 - Anatidae (ducks, mergansers, swans and geese, including brant)

 - Columbidae (doves and pigeons)

-- · Corvidae (American crow)
+- Corvidae (American crow)

 - Gruidae (cranes)

 - Rallidae (rails, coots and gallinules)

 - Scolopacidae (woodcock and snipe)

 Motorized vehicle means a vehicle that is self-propelled or possesses the ability to be self-propelled.
-This does not include vehicles moved solely by human power, motorized wheelchairs, an electric personal assisted mobility device or an electric assisted bicycle.
+This does not include vehicles moved solely by human power, motorized wheelchairs, or an electric personal assisted mobility device.

-Natural vegetation means any non-agricultural, native or naturalized plant species that grows at a site in response to planting or from existing seeds or other propagules.
+Natural vegetation means any nonagricultural, native or naturalized plant species that grows at a site in response to planting or from existing seeds or other propagules.
 The term "natural vegetation" does not include planted millet.
 However, planted millet that grows on its own in subsequent years after the year of planting is considered natural vegetation.